emiljoha/blog/content/posts/dark-theme-transmission-using-docker.md

 download the
 [transmission-web-soft-theme](https://git.eigenlab.org/sbiego/transmission-web-soft-theme)
-repository as a `tar` ball, extracting the files, and running the install script provided in the theme repo.
+repository as a `tar` ball, extracting the files, and running the install script provided in the theme repository.
 All according to the installation instruction on the [project wiki](https://git.eigenlab.org/sbiego/transmission-web-soft-theme/wikis/home)

 Finally, we expose the necessary ports and declare the persistent volumes for